spacehuhn/ArduinoARPspoof/README.md

 **2. Install library**

 You will need to add the ethercard library in Arduino.
-Files and the installation steps can be found on here: https://github.com/jcw/ethercard
+How to do this you'll find here: https://github.com/jcw/ethercard

 **3. Upload the code**